 Thanks to its glittering central pyramid and status as the largest art museum in the world, the Louvre is one of Paris’ top attractions.
-Home to the likes of the Mona Lisa, Venus de Milo, and the Winged Victory of Samothrace, here are eight must-know things before visiting the Louvre!
+Home to the likes of the Mona Lisa, Venus de Milo, and the Winged Victory of Samothrace, here are nine must-know things before visiting the Louvre!

 What started out as a medieval palace during the 12th-century has since been transformed into a Royal Residence, and nowadays, a world-class museum.
 Spanning 60,600 square metres of publically viewable exhibition space, the collection comprises of over 30,000 pieces across eight departments.